Mobile development icon

 Currently, the mark has been set for ₹200 per user for a period of 3 years.
 That means users will have to renew their subscriptions every 3 years.
 However, this is a tentative decision and will depend upon how many users subscribe to our service.

 Wait!
-What will I do with Prav app if I don’t want to pay for the account?
+What will I do with Prav if I don’t want to pay for the account?
 I see this is a trick of yours to bind us into your service with your app.

 Dear user, please note that this is not the case.
 As per our Social Contract, our app is designed to allow you choose the XMPP service of your choice.
 We, the ones behind Prav are committed to make people know that instant messengers don’t have to lock-in their users.
 Likewise, and conversely, Prav accounts can be used on other apps that support XMPP.